07/01/2023 - 04:45 PM

-The remuneration policy, meaning the set of principles and tools adopted to define the compensation packages of Directors and Managers with Strategic Responsibilities involves the bodies named below.
+The remuneration policy, intended as the set of principles and tools adopted to define the compensation packages of Directors and Key Managers involves the Company’s Bodies named below.

 Board of Directors

-In order to ensure that the decisions taken regarding remuneration are appropriately investigated, the Board of Directors avails itself of the support of the Nomination and Remuneration Committee.
+In order to ensure that the resolutions regarding remuneration are appropriately instructed, the Board of Directors is supported by the Nomination and Remuneration Committee.

 Nomination and Remuneration Committee

 Board of Statutory Auditors

 The tables below show the shareholdings held by all the individuals who during the financial year 2022, or a part thereof, held the position of member of the Board of Directors, member of the Board of Statutory Auditors, or key manager with strategic responsibilities (for this last category the information is shown in aggregate form).